pact-foundation/pact-js/README.md

 * [Pact with Karma + Mocha](https://github.com/pact-foundation/pact-js/tree/master/karma/mocha)

 #### Note on Jest
-Jest uses JSDOM under the hood which may cause weird issues with libraries making HTTP request.
-Check [this issue](https://github.com/pact-foundation/pact-js/issues/10) and more explicitly [this comment](https://github.com/pact-foundation/pact-js/issues/10#issuecomment-249356066) about that.
+Jest uses JSDOM under the hood which may cause issues with libraries making HTTP request.
+See [this issue](https://github.com/pact-foundation/pact-js/issues/10) for background, and the  Jest [example](https://github.com/pact-foundation/pact-js/blob/master/examples/jest/package.json#L10-L12) for a working solution.

 ### Using Pact JS